mgrzybek/talos-ansible-playbooks/day-1/README.md

 ### Tinkerbell

-The container named `ghcr.io/jacobweinstock/dhcrelay` is uncompatible with ARM64 platformms.
-As a consequence it is replaced by `docker.io/mrdojojo/dhcrelay` if ARM64 nodes are detected..
+The container named `ghcr.io/jacobweinstock/dhcrelay` is uncompatible with ARM64 platforms.
+As a consequence it is replaced by `docker.io/mrdojojo/dhcrelay` if ARM64 nodes are detected.

 ```console
 $ make tinkerbell